 Please contact Director of Housing and Residence Life Justin Vacca with any questions or concerns.

 Applying to live on campus is really quite simple!
-To begin the process, do the following:
+To begin the process, follow the below steps.

 - Submit your $100 Housing Deposit.